Cuttone & Co., LLC

 Cuttone may enter into payment for order flow agreements or revenue share agreements with their customers.
 Cuttone is required to disclose its payment for order flow practices.
 In exchange for routing certain customer equity orders to exchanges, electronic communication networks, or broker-dealers during normal business hours, Cuttone may receive monetary rebates.
 The amount rebated varies depending on the agreement reached with each market venue and will be furnished upon request.

 Cuttone will continuously seek the best price in the market, including but not limited to, all displayed and non-displayed interest.
 Due to the nature of fragmented markets and high frequency counterparties, the best price in non-displayed markets may not always be obtainable.
 Cuttone revises it’s execution venues on a predominantly real time basis but no less than quarterly as guided by FINRA Rule 5310.
 Cuttone takes into account factors such as the character of the market for the security (e.g. price, volatility, relative liquidity, and pressure on available communications), size and type of transaction, number of markets checked, accessibility of quotation, and the terms and conditions of the order which result in the transaction, as communicated to Cuttone and persons associated with Cuttone.
+All agency orders received by Cuttone, unless specifically instructed otherwise, are handled on a not held basis.

 Customers of Cuttone are responsible for ensuring that all sell orders sent to Cuttone are properly marked as required by Rule 200 of Regulation SHO.
 Pursuant to Rule 203(b)(2)(i) of Regulation SHO, registered Broker Dealer subscribers are responsible for complying with the locate requirements of Rule 203(b)(1) of Regulation SHO.
 Cuttone does not borrow or “locate” securities with respect to customer orders.
 By sending a short sale order to Cuttone, you are affirming your ability to borrow or you are relying on an exception to the Regulation SHO locate requirement.